noiseprotocol/noise_spec/noise.md

-The `fallback` modifier converts an Alice-initiated pattern to a Bob-initiated pattern by converting Alice's initial message to a pre-message that Bob must receive through some other means (e.g. as the initial field in an initial `IK` message from Alice).
+The `fallback` modifier converts an Alice-initiated pattern to a Bob-initiated pattern by converting Alice's initial message to a pre-message that Bob must receive through some other means (e.g. via an initial `IK` message from Alice).
 After this conversion, the rest of the handshake pattern is interpreted as a Bob-initiated handshake pattern.

 For example, here is the `fallback` modifier applied to `XX` to produce `XXfallback`: